10 YEARS OF CELEBRATING BODY+SEX+SELF POSITIVITY THAT TRANSCENDS+TRANSMITS+TRANSFORMS FEMINIST PERSPECTIVES

 Review: The Fly Honey Show hits double digits - The Reader

 Created and directed by Erin Kilmurray, FHS began in 2009 in the loft space of multi-disciplinary arts organization The Inconvenience.
 Envisioning a project that promoted the talented women around her and unabashedly celebrated their individuality, Kilmurray choreographed and curated The Fly Honey Show as a one night event with 30 performers for an audience of 200 people.

 The Fly Honeys are a tribe of fierce individuals who are here to stay, all in support of inspiring action and ass-shaking.

 In addition to the annual event, The Fly Honeys perform commissioned events with flexible scale.

 The Fly Honey Cast

 A diverse and fierce cast of choreographers, dancers, performance artists, actors and musicians; all cultural entrepreneurs who seek to transform feminist perspecitves

 The Fly Honey Ensemble and The Hive

 Erin Kilmurray and her team support two large ensembles: The Honeys + The Hive.
 These groups are a rotating, all-volunteer, novice + professional ensemble of empowered individuals.
 No experience is required to join the raucous event, and these folx spend the summer in preparation of wild group choreography that feeds the soul.

 Erin Kilmurray and her team curate weekend long slots, or one-night-only performances, for emerging artists.
-Previously the Featured Artists have been co-curated previously by Joseph Varisco, Molly Brennan, and Bindu Poroori.
+The curation team has previously included Joseph Varisco, Molly Brennan, Bindu Poroori and Aaliyah Christina.